Cysha/pokelink-web/themes/round-hp/README.md

 - Copy the badges theme URL
 - Add the badge numbers using the `gymAces` parameter separating them by a comma
 - Example: `http://assets.pokelink.xyz/themes/round-hp/index.html?user=fnch&server=localhost&port=3000&gymAces=14,21,24,29,43,43,47,50`

-### Dynamic space between Pokémon

-- When adding your source to OBS, the recommended height is 153
-- The recommended width should be at least 890.
-You can increase this width to add more spacing between pokemon
-- After the source is added, you can resize the visual widget in the stream editor.